06th February 2017.

 Srirangapatna in 1799 CE.
 During 1819 CE, John Sullivan, the collector of

-Coimbatore Visited Kotagiri and described this place looks like
+Coimbatore, visited Kotagiri and described this place as looking like

 Switzerland, in a letter to Thomas Munro.
 A Road was laid in 1823 from